 George Beers, the project coordinator of SmartAgriHubs, firstly welcomed everyone to the webinar and highlighted how gender equality is a strong focus in SmartAgriHubs.
 Through their gender task, project reporting, newsletters and other initiatives, they are shining a spotlight on the importance of gender equality.

-Dr. Doris Marquardt of the European Commission, in the Directorate-General for Agriculture and Rural Development spoke next and posed an interesting question – What would a digital decade look like without women in the driving seat?
+Dr. Doris Marquardt of the European Commission, in the Directorate-General for Agriculture and Rural Development spoke next and posed an interesting question – What would a digital decade look like with women in the driving seat?
 She outlined the EU 2030 objective of a tech savvy continent where all are digitally empowered.
 Doris also discussed the personal, societal and economic implications of the digital gender gap, and noted the importance of women in ICT tailoring solutions for female end users.

 Faustine Bas Defossez, Head of Agriculture and Land Management Programme, at Institute for European Environmental Policy was the first keynote speaker and highlighted that CAP does not simulate the necessary transition towards sustainable farming.
 She discussed how the preference seems to be the ‘status quo’ rather than improvement.
 Faustine noted that in relation to CAP the percentage of women involved in reform decisions, and agriculture presidency seats and leadership positions, is relatively low.
 More work is needed to address this.